WVURAIL/dspira/images/programme/README.md

 | `Students_w_Horn_roof.jpg` (repo root) | Not migrated — see below |
 | `Students_w_Horn_parkinlot.jpg` (repo root) | Not migrated — see below |

 The two root-level files are not smaller crops or thumbnails.
-They are the same frames at the identical 5312 × 2988 resolution, re-saved at a lower JPEG quality with the EXIF stripped.
-They hold no pixel, no metadata and no detail that the originals here do not, so carrying them would add duplicate bytes and an inferior source for anyone generating a new size later.
+They use the same frames at 5312 × 2988 resolution.
+They were saved with lower JPEG quality and stripped EXIF metadata.
+They contain no pixels, metadata, or detail beyond these originals.
+Keeping them would duplicate content and provide an inferior source for future resizing.
 They remain in the archived `cra` repository if they are ever wanted.

 ## Rights

 These are photographs of identifiable students.
-Copyright in the images sits with the DSPIRA programme, but copyright is not the only right involved: permission from the people depicted is a separate question from the licence on this repository, and this file does not record what releases exist.
+The DSPIRA program holds image copyright.
+Permission from depicted individuals is separate from the repository's license.
+This file does not document available releases.
 Before using either photograph in new outward-facing material, check with the DSPIRA programme leads at WVU.